The Middleton Coat of Arms

 The technical heraldic description (known as a blazon) is: Per pale azure and gules a chevron or cotised argent between three acorns slipped and leaved or.

-After her marriage, Catherine Middleton will place her father's arms beside those of Prince William in what is known as an impaled Coat of Arms.
-This will require a Royal Warrant from The Queen.
+After her marriage, Catherine Middleton placed her father's arms beside those of Prince William in what is known as an impaled Coat of Arms.
+This required a Royal Warrant from The Queen.